loighic/FOL/CR_FOL_01--in-class.md

 ## first-order logic, assignment 01 (in-class)

+---

 Provide a proof for each argument.
 The first will be a proof in TFL.
 16.2 - 16.4 will be proofs in FOL.

+For the proofs in FOL, use A for the universal quantifier (&forall;) and E for the existential quantifier (&exist;).
+Don't put parentheses around the names or variables.
+Use this format: Fa and ExFx.

 ---